nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 kubectl get networks.infra.nephio.org
 ```

-The output is similar to:
+Wait for the the output to be similar as below:

 ```console
 NAME           READY